-All superseded FDOT Standard Traffic Railings conforming to the designs shown on Structures Standard Drawings Index I-799 are both structurally and functionally adequate.
-Refer to Structures Standard Drawings, Index I-799 for information on existing "New Jersey Shape" and "F Shape" Traffic Railings.
+All superseded FDOT Standard Traffic Railings conforming to the designs shown on the Existing FDOT Traffic Railing Details in Volume 3 of the Structures Manual are both structurally and functionally adequate.
+Refer to the Existing FDOT Traffic Railing Details in Volume 3 of the Structures Manual for information on existing "New Jersey Shape" and "F Shape" Traffic Railings.